cosmicjs/user-management/README.md

 #User Management
 This is an example of a user management app built using Node.js and [Cosmic JS](https://cosmicjs.com).
 User information is stored in your Cosmic JS dashboard for easy adding, editing and extending.
-User data is available through the [Cosmic JS CMS API](https://cosmicjs.com).
+User data made is available through the [Cosmic JS CMS API](https://cosmicjs.com).

 Current functionality includes:
 - Sign up